-2 For ever firm thy justice stands, As mountains their foundations keep: Wise are the wonders of thy hands:

-Thy judgments are a mighty deep.

-3 Thy providence is kind and large, Both man and beast thy bounty share: The whole creation is thy charge, But saints are thy peculiar care.

-4 My God! how excellent thy grace!
-Whence all our hope and comfort springs:

-The sons of Adam in distress Fly to the shadow of thy wings.

-5 Life, like a fountain, rich and free, Springs from the presence of the Lord; And in thy light our souls shall see The glories promised in thy word.
+- 2 For ever firm thy justice stands, As mountains their foundations keep: Wise are the wonders of thy hands: Thy judgments are a mighty deep. - 3 Thy providence is kind and large, Both man and beast thy bounty share : The whole creation is thy charge, But saints are thy peculiar care. - 4 My God! how excellent thy grace!
+Whence all our hope and comfort springs : The sons of Adam in distress Fly to the shadow of thy wings. - 5 Life, like a fountain, rich and free, Springs from the presence of the Lord; And in thy light our souls shall see The glories promised in thy word.

+Psalm xlvi.
+1-5.
-NOD is the refuge of his saints.
-When storms of sharp distress invade;

-Ere we can offer our complaints, Behold him present with his aid.

-2 Let mountains from their seats be hurled Down to the deep, and buried there-Convulsions shake the solid world -Our faith shall never yield to fear.

-3 Lond may the troubled ocean roar -In sacred peace our souls abide; While every nation, every shore, Trembles, and dreads the swelling tide.

-4 There is a stream, whose gentle flow Supplies the city of our God; Life, love, and joy, still gliding through, And wat'ring our divine abode.

-5 That sacred stream, thy holy word, Our grief allays, our fear controls: Sweet peace thy promises afford, And give new strength to fainting souls.
+- OD is the refuge of his saints, U When storms of sharp distress invade; - Ere we can offer our complaints, Behold him present with his aid. - 2 Let mountains from their seats be hurled Our faith shall never yield to fear. - 3 Loud may the troubled ocean roar --In sacred peace our souls abide; While every nation, every shore, Trembles, and dreads the swelling tide. - 4 There is a stream, whose gentle flow Supplies the city of our God; Life, love, and joy, still gliding through, And wat'ring our divine abode. - 5 That sacred stream, thy holy word, Our grief allays, our fear controls: Sweet peace thy promises afford, And give new strength to fainting souls.

-Psalm lxiii.
+Isalm Ixiii.
 Opening Morning Service.

-EARLY, my God, without delay,

-I haste to seek thy face:

-My thirsty spirit faints away,

-Without thy cheering grace.
+EARLY, my God, without delay, I haste to seek thy face: My thirsty spirit faints away, Without thy cheering grace.

-- 2 So pilgrims, on the scorching sand, Beneath a burning sky, Long for a cooling stream at hand; And they must drink or die.
+2 So pilgrims, on the scorching sand, Beneath a burning sky, Long for a cooling stream at hand; And they must drink or die.

-- 3 I've seen thy glory and thy power Through all thy temple shine: My God, repeat that heavenly hour, That vision so divine.
+3 I've seen thy glory and thy power Through all thy temple shine: My God, repeat that heavenly hour, That vision so divine.

-- 4 Not all the blessings of a feast

-Can please my soul so well,

-As when thy richer grace I taste,

-And in thy presence dwell.
+4 Not all the blessings of a feast Can please my soul so well, As when thy richer grace I taste, And in thy presence dwell.

-Psalm xcv.
+Psalm xev.
 Opening Worship.